ethstorage/ethstorage-doc/storage-provider-guide/tutorials.md

 The `--miner.zk-prover-impl` flag specifies the type of zkSNARK implementation.

-Its default value is `1` which represents snarkjs.
-You have the option to override the flag and set it to `2` in order to utilize go-rapidsnark, which enhances the performance of zk proof generation on certain platforms, such as Ubuntu.
+Its default value is `1` which represents generating zk proofs using snarkjs.
+You have the option to override the flag and set it to `2` to utilize go-rapidsnark, resulting in enhanced performance for zk proof generation and eliminating the need to install Node.js and snarkjs.

+Within the detailed steps outlined in [Options for running es-node](#options-for-running-es-node), the option `--miner.zk-prover-impl 2` is utilized.

+Since `--miner.zk-prover-impl` interacts closely with the environment, it is crucial to use the same configuration when running both `init.sh` and `run.sh`.

 If you have to run an es-node pre-built with value `2` on Ubuntu 20.04, you will need to [install extra packages](#install-libc6_235).